rikhuijzer/SIRUS.jl/paper/paper.md

 Linear models, for instance, may perform poor when features are correlated and can be sensitive to the choice of hyperparameters.
 For decision trees, predictive performance is poor compared to random forests [@james2013introduction].
 RuleFit is not available in Julia and is _unstable_, which will be discussed later.
-Naive Bayes, available in Julia as NaiveBayes.jl[^1], is often overlooked and can be very suitable for many situations; especially when the features are independent [@ashari2013performance].
+Naive Bayes, available in Julia as NaiveBayes.jl[^2], is often overlooked and can be very suitable for many situations, but does require features to be independent [@ashari2013performance].
-The main problem of some of the aforementioned models is that they often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
+Random forests outperform linear models and decision trees and are often considered interpretable.
+However, they are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 Model interpretation techniques, such as SHAP [@lundberg2017unified], do not solve this as they do not clearly explain predictions made by the models.
 This is because model interpretation techniques convert the complex model to a simplified representation.
 This causes the simplified representation to be different from the complex model and may therefore hide biases and issues related to safety and reliability [@barredo2020explainable].
 The SIRUS algorithm solves this by simplifying the complex model and by then using the simplified model for predictions.
 This ensures that the same model is used for interpretation and prediction.
-However, the original SIRUS algorithm was implemented in about 10k lines of C++ and 2k lines of R code[^2] which makes it hard to inspect and extend due to the combination of two languages.
+However, the original SIRUS algorithm was implemented in about 10k lines of C++ and 2k lines of R code[^3] which makes it hard to inspect and extend due to the combination of two languages.
 Our implementation is written in pure Julia and takes about 2k lines of code.
 This allows researchers to more easily verify the algorithm and investigate further improvements.
 Furthermore, the original algorithm was covered by the GPL-3 copyleft license meaning that copies are required to be made freely available.
 A more permissive license makes it easier to port the code to other languages or production systems.

+[^1]: Source code available at <https://github.com/rikhuijzer/SIRUS.jl>.
-[^1]: Source code available at <https://github.com/dfdx/NaiveBayes.jl>.
+[^2]: Source code available at <https://github.com/dfdx/NaiveBayes.jl>.
-[^2]: Source code available at <https://gitlab.com/drti/sirus>.
+[^3]: Source code available at <https://gitlab.com/drti/sirus>.

 # Interpretability